monasca/monasca-aggregator/README.md

 * Aggregations aligned to time window boundaries.
 Time window aggregations occur at boundaries aligned to the start of the epoch.
-E.g. If a one hour window size is specified, time window aggregations will start on the hour, not randomly in the middle based on when started.
+E.g. If a one hour window size is specified, time window aggregations will start on the hour, not randomly in the middle based on when the process is started.

 * Lag time.
 Aggregations are produced at a specified lag time past the end of the time window.
 The time at which the aggregations start is specified based on a "lag" time, which is the duration past the end of the time window.